lantos-lgtm/zen/readme.md

 - when {} are used it is type definition
 - when : and followed by a defined variable or a function call it is a variable instanciation

+reserved words
+- Type      - used to define a type
+- Body      - used to define a body of code, this will take any fields on the type and make them available in the body
+- CompTime  - used to define a type or function that is run at compile time

 ```groovy

 ErrorType: Type {